LIVING WITH ANKYLOSING SPONYLISITIS

 It’s exhausting.
 It’s painful.
 It’s completely and utterly overwhelming to live life this way.

-So this is me, y’all.
-I took this photo yesterday in our neighborhood river park in Taiwan.
-I’ve worked my way up to 30 minutes of walking per day.
+It’s important to keep moving when you suffer from Ankylosing Spondylitis.
+I’ve worked my way up to 30 minutes of walking per day, but I haven’t been able to stay on my feet past 30 minutes for more than four years now.
 That might not seem like a lot to you, but for someone like me, whose inflammation levels and energy levels were so bad for the better part of 2014, this is an amazing accomplishment, and I am always proud of anything I achieve health wise.
+It seems unbelievable to me that at one point in my life, I could go all day and well into the night.

 There is nothing harder than dealing with this disease and having it rob you of your well being, mobility and good health and then have to build it all up again when it’s done with you.

-I’m gearing up to walk again this year to raise awareness for people suffering from any form of spondylitis in the Walk Your A.S.
-Off 2015 Walk-a-Thon.
-And I’m looking for walkers.
+I’m gearing up to walk again this year to raise awareness for people suffering from any form of spondylitis and I’m looking for walkers.

-Reach on to discover what this walking campaign is all about.
+Reach on to discover what this walking campaign is all about and how you can help me raise awareness for Ankylosing Spondylitis.

 1. Support people living with a form of Spondylitis